-If you've never dealt with exceptions before, the first thing you need to do is look at any old Python code you've written and notice if there are places you should have been handling exceptions.
+If you've never dealt with exceptions before, the first thing you need to do is look at old Python code you've written and notice if there are places you should have been handling exceptions.
 How would you handle them?
 Do you need to handle them at all?
-Sometimes, letting the exception propagate to the console is the best way to communicate to the user, especially if the user is also the script's coder.
-Sometimes, you can recover from the error and allow the program to continue.
-Sometimes, you can only reformat the error into something the user can understand and display it to them.
+Sometimes letting the exception propagate to the console is the best thing to do.
+Sometimes you can recover from the error and allow the program to continue.
+Sometimes you can only reformat the error into something the user can understand and display it to them.

-Some common places to look are file I/O (is it possible your code will try to read a file that doesn't exist?), mathematical expressions (is it possible that a value you are dividing by is zero?), list indices (is the list empty?), and dictionaries (does the key exist?).
+Some common places to look are file I/O (is it possible your code will try to read a file that doesn't exist?), mathematical expressions (is it possible that a value you are dividing by is zero?) list indices (is the list empty?) and dictionaries (does the key exist?).
 Ask yourself if you should ignore the problem, handle it by checking values first, or handle it with an exception.
 Pay special attention to areas where you might have used finally and else to ensure the correct code is executed under all conditions.

 Now write some new code.
 Think of a program that requires authentication and authorization, and try writing some code that uses the auth module we built in the case study.
 Feel free to modify the module if it's not flexible enough.
 Try to handle all the exceptions in a sensible way.
-If you're having trouble coming up with something that requires authentication, try adding authorization to the notepad example from Chapter 2, Objects in Python, or add authorization to the auth module itself-it's not a terribly useful module if just anybody can start adding permissions!
+If you're having trouble coming up with something that requires authentication, try adding authorization to the notepad example from Chapter 2.
+Or add authorization to the auth module itself-it's not a terribly useful module if just anybody can start adding permissions!
 Maybe require an administrator username and password before allowing privileges to be added or changed.

 Finally, try to think of places in your code where you can raise exceptions.
-It can be in code you've written or are working on; or you can write a new project as an exercise.
-You'll probably have the best luck for designing a small framework or API that is meant to be used by other people; exceptions are a terrific communication tool between your code and someone else's.
-Remember to design and document any self-raised exceptions as part of the API, or they won't know whether or how to handle them!
+It can be in code you've written or are working on; or write a new project as an exercise.
+You'll probably have the best luck designing a small framework or API that is meant to be used by other people; exceptions are a terrific communication tool between your code and someone else's.
+Remember to design and document any self-raised exceptions as part of the API, or they won't know if or how to handle them!

 In this chapter, we went into the gritty details of raising, handling, defining, and manipulating exceptions.
 Exceptions are a powerful way to communicate unusual circumstances or error conditions without requiring a calling function to explicitly check return values.
-There are many built-in exceptions and raising them is trivially easy.
-There are several different syntaxes for handling different exception events.
+Specifically, we covered: